 - Previous ordination as a deacon in the GCC;

-- Close study of three books in addition to the seven books required for the Second Degree core curriculum.
+- Close study and brief contemplative write up of four books in addition to the seven books required for the Second Degree core curriculum.
 The books are as follows:

 - “The Many Paths of the Independent Sacramental Tradition,” by John Plummer;

 - “Eyes Wide Open: Cultivating Discernment on the Spiritual Path,” by Mariana Caplan, PhD.;